2025 Edinburgh Fringe Festival - Piano Masterworks Recital

 PROGRAMME NOTES

-NIKE NOCK: Cartwheels (2005)
+MIKE NOCK: Cartwheels (2005)

 Nock worked professionally in the US during the 1970s, collaborating with Yusef Lateef, Michael Brecker, Coleman Hawkins, Quincy Jones among many renowned jazz musicians.
 After settling in Sydney in 1986, he taught at the Sydney Conservatorium of Music and led ensembles under his own name.
-Since that time, his compositions have been commissioned and performed by the Cleveland Chamber Symphony (USA), Australian Chamber Orchestra, New Zealand Piano Quartet, and the UMO Jazz Orchestra in Finland.
+Since then, his compositions have been commissioned and performed by the Cleveland Chamber Symphony (USA), Australian Chamber Orchestra, New Zealand Piano Quartet, and the UMO Jazz Orchestra in Finland.

 “Cartwheels” (2005) is an exuberant, ABA-form piece for solo piano.
 It was published as part of the Firestarter 3 collection of Mike Nock’s piano pieces (Promethean Editions) and recorded by concert-pianist, Michael Houstoun for his album, “Inland”, featuring the music of New Zealand composers.